shulard/documentation/plugins/decoder.rst

         [$decoderPlugin]
     );

-Actually it can decodes 4 different filters:
+The plugin can handle the following encodings:

  * chunked: Decode a stream with a chunked encoding (no size in the `Content-Length` header of the response)
  * compress: Decode a stream encoded with the compress filter according to `RFC 1950`_
  * Deflate: Decode a stream encoded with the inflate filter according to `RFC 1951`_
  * gzip: Decode a stream encoded with the gzip filter according to `RFC 1952`_

-You can also use the decoder plugin to only decodes the `Transfer-Encoding` header and not the `Content-Encoding` one by setting the first parameter of the constructor to false::
+You can also use the decoder plugin to decode only the `Transfer-Encoding` header and not the `Content-Encoding` one by setting the first parameter of the constructor to false::

     $decoderPlugin = new DecoderPlugin(false);